Hussam-22/site.astro-menu/_recycle/auto-translation.md

 ---
 draft: false
 title: 'Auto Translation'
 snippet: Dont let the language be a barrier between you and your customers.
-Astro Menu will automatically translate your menu to your most frequent customers languages, and you can always add more languages.
+Astro-Menu will automatically translate your menu to your most frequent customers languages, and you can always add more languages.
 icon: 'translate'
 image: { src: '/assets/docs/dynamic-qr-code-menu.png', alt: 'full stack web development' }
 publishDate: '2022-11-08 11:39'